MartimChaves/glcm_sat_img/README.md

 I would say that this project is very easily adaptable to other datasets - you simply have to parse in the right data root when running each file.

-However, the *mean_img* and *eigen_img* method of the *DS_aux* class will not work without changing the code directly - there are some image sizes that have to be manually changed (to be improved in the future), so you might want to parse those args as "False".
+However, the *mean_img* and *eigen_img* method of the *DS_aux* class will not work without changing the code directly - there are some image sizes that have to be manually changed (to be improved in the future), so you might want to parse those args as "False" (--eda_mean_img and --eda_eigen_img).
 There may be some other locations where you might have to change the code, but it should be easy enough.
 The remaining code should work (if not, shoot me a message!).

 ### Contact and Questions

 If you have any question, feel free to ask at: mgrc99@gmail.com

-If this helped you in any way, consider liking my [medium post]()!
+If this helped you in any way, consider liking my [medium post](https://medium.com/@mgrc99/glcms-a-great-tool-for-your-ml-arsenal-7a59f1e45b65)!
 Thank you!